The condiment is tangy with a more subtle onion flavor than using raw onions.

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 These quick-pickled onions turn beautifully bright pink as they sit in the brine, softening and mellowing in flavor.
 They keep in the fridge for up to two weeks and add the perfect tangy bite to tacos, salads, bagel sandwiches, or egg dishes.
 I love keeping a batch on hand for an easy flavor boost.
 You can also infuse the brine with herbs like thyme for a subtle, aromatic twist.
+One of my favorite uses for quick pickled onions is over my carnitas tacos recipe though another great use is on a steak au poivre sandwich.

 Onion – Red onion is mostly used for this recipe because it will result in that bright pink color.
 Shallots or yellow onion can also be used but they won’t have the pink hue.